Spakydaky/Resilience-Documentation/docs/source/Adding Transactions.rst

 Deleting
 .........
-* Once youve pressed "delete" the transaction will be gone after reloading the page. (work in progress)
+* Once you've pressed "delete" the transaction will be gone after reloading the page. (work in progress)